 While Part I is about terms, Part II is about “propositions,” which are made up of terms.
 Part II gives a systematic and nuanced theory of truth conditions for the four traditional kinds of assertoric categorical propositions on the “Square of Opposition,” and then goes on to tensed, modal and more complicated categorical propositions, as well as a variety of “hypothetical” (molecular) propositions.
 The vehicle for this account of truth conditions is the semantic theory of “supposition,” which will be treated below.

 If Part I is about terms and Part II about propositions made up of terms, Part III is about arguments, which are in turn made up of propositions made up of terms.
-As mentioned, Part III is divided into four subparts.
+It is divided into four subparts.
 Part III.1 treats syllogisms, and includes a comprehensive theory of modal syllogistic.
 Part III.2 concerns demonstrative syllogisms in particular.
-Part III.3 is in effect Ockham's theory of consequence, although it also includes discussions of semantic paradoxes like the Liar (the so called insolubilia) and of the still little-understood disputation form known as “obligation.”
+Part III.3 is in effect Ockham’s theory of consequence, although it also includes discussions of semantic paradoxes like the Liar (the so called insolubilia) and of the still little-understood disputation form known as “obligation.”
 Part III.4 is a discussion of fallacies.

 Thus, while the Summa of Logic is not in any sense a “commentary” on Aristotle’s logical writings, it nevertheless covers all the traditional ground in the traditional order: Porphyry’s Isagoge and Aristotle’s Categories in Part I, On Interpretation in Part II, Prior Analytics in Part III.1, Posterior Analytics in Part III.2, Topics (and much else) in Part III.3, and finally Sophistic Refutations in Part III.4.